orboan/postgreshr/README.md

-# postgres 11.14 based with HR db preloaded
+# Container based on postgres 11.14 with HR db preloaded